dimosthe/proxy-build/README.md

 	create user 'dashboarduser'@'localhost' identified by 'primetel';
 	grant all privileges on dashboarddb.* to dashboarduser@localhost;
-	vim config/db.php // edit the file accordingly mkdir migrations // from the root of the application sudo -u proxyvnf -s
+	vim config/db.php // edit the file accordingly
-	php yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations // in order to build the tables for the yii2-user module
-	./yii createusers/create // from the root of the application.
-It creates a default user with username:admin, pass:administrator

 5) Install Composer